NimithaRamesh/CSC415_Assignment-1/README.md

 clear

 copy FileName NewFileName
-// use ls to check the available files.
+// use ls to display available files.

 delete FileName
-// use ls to check the available files.
+// use ls to display available files.